 If you want to read a book that is based on solid scientific research, “Blink” may not satisfy your need.

-Since the Agile Manifesto for software development, declared in 2001, several software companies have been moving towards this mindset.
-Some companies went further, and adopted Agile way of development in industries other than software industry.
+Since the Agile Manifesto for software development declared in 2001, several software companies have been moving towards this mindset.
+Some companies went further and adopted the Agile way of development in industries other than software industry.

 If your time to you is worth saving Then you better start swimming, or you’ll sink like a stone For the times they are a-changing.

-A product life-cycle can be broadly divided into 4 phases as shown on the figure below:
+A product life-cycle can be broadly divided into 4 phases as shown in the figure below: